 Working with chainette yarn is an interesting experience.
 The pre-knit strand adds stretch to normally inelastic fibers, while giving it good stitch definition.

-Chainette (or chained) yarns are cleverly crafted by using unique constructions.
+Chainette (or chained/linked-loop) yarns are cleverly crafted by using unique constructions.
 These special fibers may be made of fine plies braided together instead of twisted, or even formed into tiny pre-made I-cords for an added level of interest!

 It’s a great way to get creative results with a textured pattern you can’t achieve with the final fabric from traditional plied yarns.